The Ultimate Guide to Sinking Funds

 What Is a Sinking Fund?

-Sinking funds may sound complicated but they’re really just savings goals for infrequent, unpredictable, or even forgotten expenses.
+Sinking funds may sound complicated, but they’re really just money set aside for infrequent, unpredictable, or even forgotten expenses.

-Things like car repairs or Christmas gifts that you know are inevitable but that always seem to catch you off guard.
+Use sinking funds for things like car repairs or Christmas gifts that you know are inevitable and you need to save for, but that always seem to catch you off guard.